 Web conferencing allows two-way voice and video connections over the Internet from installed desktop applications and hardware.
 Students and faculty collaborate using Zoom.
 Zoom is a communication and sharing application that supports screen sharing, meetings, and meeting management functions.
 Learn more about getting started with Zoom.

-Virtual classrooms are classrooms on campus with the capability to connect to students at a distance.
+Virtual classrooms are classrooms on campus with the capability to connect to students at a distance using Zoom and other technologies.
 These virtual classrooms allow you, your fellow students, and faculty to meet simultaneously through the videoconferencing equipment in the classroom and your remote set-up.
 Many School of Nursing graduate and doctoral courses use these synchronous (same time) distance-accessible virtual classrooms along with Canvas, the learning management system used at Indiana University.

 - Video: Any built-in or external USB webcam; Cisco TelePresence Precision HD USB Camera is recomended for best quality video.

 - Audio: Any standard sound card (full duplex, 16-bit minimum).
 An analog or USB headset is recommended for best quality audio.